 What is the Celebration of Student Achievement?

 This is a showcase for student scholarly and creative work, providing an opportunity for students to share their work with TCNJ’s community.
-During the Main Event on Tuesday, April 26, 2022, students will present their work in papers, posters, performances, panels, and other forms of scholarly or creative activity.
+Students will present their work in papers, posters, performances, panels, and other forms of scholarly or creative activity.
 The day of COSA will be Tuesday, April 30, 2024.